-A heating throat compress is a form of hydrotherapy involving a moist compress to the effected area.
+A heating throat compress is a form of hydrotherapy involving a moist compress to the affected area.
 The compress is applied cold, and will then heat up through the body’s reaction to the treatment.
-The reaction is mediated through the nervous system which in turn directly effects associated blood, lymph, sebaceous glands, sweat glands as wall as surrounding tissue and muscle.
+The reaction is mediated through the nervous system which in turn directly effects associated blood, lymph, sebaceous glands, sweat glands as well as surrounding tissue and muscle.
 In treating the skin we directly influence many activities associated with healing.

 Sore throat associated with hoarseness, neck pain, tense muscles and any inflammation or infection of the throat.